carlosp420/nymphalidae_diversification/MS_revised.md

 The species rich butterfly family Nymphalidae has been used to study evolutionary interactions between plants and insects.
 Theories of insect-hostplant dynamics predict accelerated diversification due to key innovations.
+In evolutionary biology, analysis of maximum credibility trees in the software MEDUSA (modelling evolutionary diversity using stepwise AIC) is a popular method for estimation of shifts in diversification rates.
-We investigated whether phylogenetic uncertainty affects a commonly used method (MEDUSA, modelling evolutionary diversity using stepwise AIC) for estimating shifts in diversification rates in lineages, by extending the method across a random sample of trees from the posterior distribution of a Bayesian run.
-We found that phylogenetic uncertainty greatly affects diversification rate estimates.
+We investigated whether phylogenetic uncertainty can produce different results by extending the method across a random sample of trees from the posterior distribution of a Bayesian run.
+Using the MultiMEDUSA approach, we found that phylogenetic uncertainty greatly affects diversification rate estimates.
 Different trees produced diversification rates ranging from high values to almost zero for the same clade, and both significant rate increase